-While you'll get better quality from photo-specific paper, I found the print quality, in a word, "decent" even on plain white cheap stuff.
-Text and graphics were quite clear, and I could handle printouts immediately with little fear of smearing.
+While you’ll get better quality from photo-specific paper, I found the print quality, in a word, “decent” even on plain white cheap stuff.
+The text and graphics were quite clear, and I could handle printouts immediately with little fear of smearing.

 The X551dw manages to do all that it does at a rather reasonable price.
 HP claims the cost per page to be around 1.3 cents for mono and about 6.8 cents for color.
 HP claims it can print up to 9,200 pages per cartridge.
 At those costs, it might be easier to do more printing and less copying, which can translate into time saved.

 The X551dw is a speedy printer.
 It is actually certified by Guinness World Records as the world’s fastest desktop printer, notes HP, printing 500 color sheets in 7 minutes and 18 seconds.

 In tests printing photo-rich flyers, the printer could spit out about 10 sheets per minute, and it could print a higher-resolution photo in less than 30 seconds.
 It flies through text printing, spitting out up to 70 pages per minute.

 It also saves money as it operates, using 50 percent less energy than color lasers, according to HP.

 HP clearly knows printers, and it apparently listened to customers.
 The X551dw not only prints pages in order — so you can start looking at the results as they come out of the printer — but also delivers them face down so no collation is required.
 This is a minor point that HP gets right with the X551dw.